-Two years + into COVID and there is no denying it – things are still tough for a lot of people.
+Three years into the pandemic and there is no denying it – things are still tough for a lot of people.
 Post lockdowns and mandates – it is has taken a toll on our mental health.
 Our ‘surge capacity’ has been depleted.
 Tara Haelle writes,

 I knew it wouldn’t last.
 It never does.
 But even knowing I would eventually crash, I didn’t appreciate how hard the crash would be, or how long it would last, or how hard it would be to try to get back up over and over again, or what getting up even looked like.
 In those early months, I, along with most of the rest of the country, was using “surge capacity” to operate, as Ann Masten, PhD, a psychologist and professor of child development at the University of Minnesota, calls it.

 Surge capacity is a collection of adaptive systems — mental and physical — that humans draw on for short-term survival in acutely stressful situations, such as natural disasters.

 But natural disasters occur over a short period, even if recovery is long.
 Pandemics are different — the disaster itself stretches out indefinitely.

 “The pandemic has demonstrated both what we can do with surge capacity and the limits of surge capacity,” says Masten.
 “When it’s depleted, it has to be renewed.”

 Here are 7 Ways to Top Up Your Surge Capacity